COWABUNGA-DESIGN/COWABUNGAPP/.config/replit/.semgrep/replit.md

-# ELEVEX ERP - Lift Dealership Management System
+# BROBRO GARAGE ERP - Lift Dealership Management System

 ## Overview

-ELEVEX ERP is a comprehensive enterprise resource planning system designed for lift and material handling equipment dealerships.
+ERASE ALL ELEVEX NAME IN THE APP - this is an applepunk.com app ,  is a comprehensive enterprise resource planning system designed forgarage and material handling equipment dealerships.
 It manages sales, rentals, service operations, parts inventory, warranty claims, and accounting.
 The application features a React-based frontend with a distinctive gradient color scheme and animated ELEVEX branding, and an Express backend with PostgreSQL integration.
 Key capabilities include real-time equipment/parts inventory management, a real-time messaging system, robust user and profile management, a comprehensive notification system, a work order demand workflow, and detailed dashboard statistics.
 The system prioritizes security, type safety, and operational efficiency for dealership management.

 ## Recent Updates (Nov 24, 2025)